Return to Take Action!

 Queensland needs Rental Reforms – and we’re inviting YOU to help make them happen!

-Over the next week, we have a fantastic opportunity to influence Queensland’s rental laws to allow renters to live in more affordable, sustainable, healthy and comfortable homes.
+Make Renting Fair Queensland logoWe are working as part of a coalition called Make Renting Fair Queensland to influence Queensland’s rental laws to allow renters to live in more affordable, sustainable, healthy and comfortable homes.
 The Queensland government is currently reforming its rental laws, but just needs a little help to get them over the line.
 We’re sure it’s accidental, but with all their talk of affordability, sustainability, climate resilience, healthy homes and equity, they forgot the one thing that delivers all five to renters: mandatory minimum energy efficiency rental standards.

 These minimum standards could be features-based (e.g. insulation or draught sealing), or performance-based (e.g 5 star homes).